smarabattula/auto_anki/DOCUMENTATION.md

  - In the previous version, user input was the lecture pdf but now the user has to enter the deck name.

- - Improved the code coverage from the previous version.
+ - Improved the code coverage from the previous version from 64% to 76%.

  - Updated the documentation and README files.